EVENT TYPE DESCRIPTIONS:

 - Purchaser vs Producer Price selection is available for Retail and Wholesale Industries in the Advanced Fields, and will default to Total Revenue.

-You would use if you knew there was a change in Commodity demand or production but didn't know what Industry or Institution (e.g., government) would meet the demand.
+You would use a Commodity Event Type if you knew there was a change in Commodity demand or production but didn't know what Industry or Institution (e.g., government) would meet the demand.
 One key difference between analyzing a purchase as an impact to an Industry versus a Commodity is that a Commodity can be purchased from multiple sources, potentially including several industries and even institutions.
 The sources of a Commodity in a Region are indicated by the Commodity's Market Share.
 Click the following link to find guidance for choosing between an Industry and Commodity Event.

 For example, you know there will be an increased need for nursing home-care in the Region because of an aging population, but you don't know what the mix of private hospitals, nursing homes, and government hospitals will provide this need.